 MA, History, University of Connecticut, 1974

-Chuck Connerly joined the University of Iowa School of Urban and Regional Planning in 2008 as professor and director.
-His research has been published in top journals, including the Journal of the American Planning Association, Journal of Planning Education and Research, Journal of Planning Literature, Housing Studies, Journal of Urban History, and Urban Affairs Quarterly.
-He authored a book published by the University of Virginia Press, The Most Segregated City in America: City Planning and Civil Rights in Birmingham, 1920-1980 (2005) and most recently co-edited Growth Management in Florida: Planning for Paradise, published by Ashgate Publishing in 2007.
+Chuck Connerly joined the University of Iowa as professor and director of the School of Planning and Public Affairs in 2008.
+His research has been published in top journals, including the Journal of the American Planning Association, Journal of Planning Education and Research, Journal of Planning Literature, Journal of Urban History, Journal of Planning History, Housing Studies, and Urban Affairs Quarterly.

-From 2011 to 2013, Chuck served as President of the Association of Collegiate Schools of Planning, the national learned society of planning schools, faculty, and students in the U.S. His current research is an assessment (part history, part contemporary analysis) of Iowa's efforts at promoting community and regional sustainability which builds on Connerly's work with the community engagement initiative of which he is the principal founder, the UI Iowa Initiative for Sustainable Communities.
-In 2015, he received the Michael J. Brody award for faculty service presented by the University of Iowa Faculty Senate and Provost's Office.
+Connerly is currently working on a book,"Prairie State Sustainability;" an assessment of Iowa's sustainability challenges and responses, which builds on his work with the Iowa Initiative for Sustainable Communities.
+In 2015, he received the Michael J. Brody award for faculty service presented by the UI Faculty Senate and the UI Provost's Office.